bcgov/jag-file-submission/docs/gettingStarted.md

 ### Start Integrating

-Get a oauth token from our Keycloak Server using the following curl
+Get an oauth token from our Keycloak Server using the following curl

 ```bash
 curl --location --request POST 'url' \